Verdanz/playwright-python-template/README.md

 # playwright-python-template
-A QA automation framework using playwright
+A QA automation framework using playwright and Python